openframeworks/ofSite/_documentation/types/ofColor_.markdown

 _constant: False_
 _static: no_
 _visible: True_
-_advanced: False_
+_advanced: True_
 -->

 _description: _

 Returns the normalized version of this color, without modifying the original.
-See [invert](#invert) for more info.
+See [normalize](#normalize) for more info.